Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 Sometimes marketing requires out-of-the-box thinking and a great way to generate new ideas is to ask your staff for their input.

-Use a monthly staff meeting as a dental marketing brainstorming session to come up with ideas for new marketing campaigns or improving on what you are currently doing.
+Use a monthly staff meeting as a dental marketing brainstorming session to come up with ideas for new marketing campaigns or improve on what you are currently doing.

-Or you can gather topics for upcoming blog posts or social media updates.
+You can also gather topics for upcoming blog posts or social media updates.

 If you are lucky enough to have an employee or two who is already an expert in social media from their own personal use, why not put their knowledge to good use?